INTO-CPS-Association/DTaaS/servers/auth/README.md

 ## View the example

+Note: Please use incognito windows in your web browser to avoid any existing cookies that cause deviation from expected performance of the example.

 - Head over to http://localhost/os
 - You will be redirected to Gitlab.
 Sign in if you aren't already signed in.
 Use a "xyz@gmail.com" account on Gitlab to sign in.